tanketom/MMM-Skyss/README.md

 # MagicMirror² Module: Skyss
-'MMM-Skyss' is a module for displaying public transport information for the Hordaland region in Norway on a [MagicMirror²](https://magicmirror.builders/).
+'MMM-Skyss' is a module based on the Ruter equivalent made by Cato Antonsen for displaying public transport information for the Hordaland region in Norway on a [MagicMirror²](https://magicmirror.builders/).
 It's using data from Skyss.no.
 Skyss is a registered trademark of Hordaland County Councile (Hordaland Fylkeskommune) which is not affiliated with this product.
 Content from Skyss APIs may be copyrighted.

 ![Simple](images/MMM-Ruter_Simple.png)
 ![Full](images/MMM-Ruter_Full.png)